pwdo/FFC6-Call-For-Speakers/readme.md

+# Call for speakers now closed.
+You can still submit and we will consider it for next year!
+(Nov.
+12, 2016)

 # FFC6 Call for Speakers: <br> Submit your Proposal
 #### &lt;form&gt; function() & .class – Web Design Conference in Asia <br> 14 November 2015 in Manila, Philippines